Acheron-Camunda/Camunda-GCP-Vision-AI-Blueprint/README.md

 <img src="assets/createBatch.png" alt="createBatch" width="400" />
 </p>

 - Job Monitoring: The process instance checks the status and continues polling until the prediction job is complete.
-If the status is failed, the instance will take the failure intimate path and will end eventually.
+If the status is failed, the instance will take the information of failure path and will end eventually.

 <p align="center">
 <img src="assets/jobMonitoring.png" alt="jobMonitoring" width="400" />